Ernest Ranglin: Early life

 Ernest Ranglin was born in Manchester, Jamaica.
 His family moved to Kingston, where he attended the Providence Primary School, Kingston Senior School and Bodin College.
 Ranglin's introduction to music was through two uncles who both played guitar.
-Initially a self-taught guitarist; he received some tutoring on how to sight-read from a violin player named Tommy Tomlins.
+Initially a self-taught guitarist, he received some tutoring on how to sight-read from a violin player named Tommy Tomlins.
 At the age of 15, Ranglin joined the Val Bennett Orchestra, which was followed by a period of employment with the Eric Deans Orchestra.
-While performing locally with these orchestras Ranglin was introduced to the jazz pianist Monty Alexander, which led to a lifelong friendship as well as numerous musical collaborations.
+While performing locally with these orchestras, Ranglin was introduced to the jazz pianist Monty Alexander, which led to a lifelong friendship as well as numerous musical collaborations.

 Career

-During the 1950s Ranglin played guitar on calypso and mento releases, some of which were recorded for the tourist market.
-The 1958 album The Wrigglers Sing Calypso at the Arawak is representative of the type of calypso floor show that Jamaican bands performed at hotels (some of the tracks from the original album were included on the 2010 CD release Jamaica - Mento 1951-1958).
-He was employed as a guitarist by the Jamaica Broadcasting Corporation (JBC) between the years 1958 and 1965 with public radio broadcasting (radio services had been established earlier with the first broadcast transmitted in November 1939) commencing in 1959 and television broadcasting commencing in 1963.
+During the 1950s, Ranglin played guitar on calypso and mento releases, some of which were recorded for the tourist market.
+The 1958 albums The Wrigglers Sing Calypso at the Arawak as well as Jamaica Fabulous Island in the Sun - Denzil Laing and the Wigglers Sing Again (Kalypso FR 1002) recorded at Federal Studio are representative of the type of calypso floor show that Jamaican bands performed at hotels (some of the tracks from the original albums are included on the 2010 CD release Jamaica - Mento 1951–1958).
+He was employed as a guitarist by the Jamaica Broadcasting Corporation (JBC) between the years 1958 and 1965, with public radio broadcasting (radio services had been established earlier with the first broadcast transmitted in November 1939) commencing in 1959 and television broadcasting commencing in 1963.
 Ranglin also played with Cluett Johnson's studio band Clue J and the Blues Blasters; recording several tracks for Coxsone Dodd at Federal Studios, including the Theophilus Beckford hit "Easy Snapping" (recorded in 1956 and released in 1959), which he arranged and played guitar on.
-Ranglin also played on the Beckford tracks "Jack and Jill Shuffle" and "Shuffling Jug."
+Ranglin also played on the Beckford tracks "Jack and Jill Shuffle" and "Shuffling Jug", the latter often considered as the first ska recording.